Islamic world unites to help desperately poor Afghanistan - ExBulletin

 Islamic world unites to help desperately poor Afghanistan

-ISLAMABAD (AP) Afghanistan’s already dangerously precarious economic collapse would have a terrible impact on the region and the world, successive speakers warned on Sunday at the start of a day-long summit of foreign ministers from dozens of Islamic countries.
+Afghanistan’s already dangerously precarious economic collapse would have a terrible impact on the region and the world, successive speakers warned on Sunday at the start of a day-long summit of foreign ministers from dozens of Islamic countries. .

 The hastily convened meeting of the Organization of Islamic Cooperation in Islamabad brought together dozens of foreign ministers with special representatives on Afghanistan from the great powers, including China, the United States and Russia.